 So, why not give way to your adventurous instincts and give ski mountaineering a try this season?
 Get your skiing skills and gear ready!

 Want to get into Mountaineering?
-Have a look at Mountaineering in the Andes: 5 Summits for Beginners.
+Have a look at Mountaineering in the Alps: 5 Summits for Beginners.